Edited by Vikki Cheung, August 2021

-Serious Shea will address these concerns by building eco-processing centers in rural areas that will be 90% run by women.
-The eco-processing centers will also provide the women with training and mentoring, which will vastly improve their ability to work in more profitable areas of the shea value chain, such as group management and leadership.
+Serious Shea will address these concerns by building eco-processing clusters in rural areas that will be 90% run by women.
+The eco-processing clusters will also provide the women with training and mentoring, which will vastly improve their ability to work in more profitable areas of the shea value chain, such as group management and leadership.

 The individual women will receive at least 1.5 times the current market price for selling 50% to 100% of the kernels they process to Serious Shea.
 The women’s groups will be 10% stakeholders in the Serious Shea value chain for a Great Shea Wall Community Fund, which will be used for health care plans and education.

 CLEO is Serious Shea’s ambassador brand.
 CLEO’s face, skin, and hair care products are made with 100% Serious Shea’s raw butter.

 At least $4 from every CLEO individual jar or over 51% of profits goes back to the Great Shea Wall communities to scale the number of eco-processing clusters and to plant trees.
 As 10% stakeholders of CLEO, the women’s groups make a 10-times higher income in addition to the income increase gained directly from processing nuts for Serious Shea.
 Consequently they will be able to finance development needs such as health care plans and education.